 Industrialization is the bedrock of technological interdependent and interrelation and interconnectivity within and outside the country.
 Because globalization is universalization of technological interdependent, interaction, interrelation and interconnectivity aided by industrialization and economic development.
 Nigeria can only benefit from globalization, if industrialization and technological advancement are achieved.
 Globalization is characterized by the generation of increasingly sophisticated technology, industrialization, scientific discoveries and creation of new ideas.
 Globalization is the spread of communication production, industrial development and connection of technologies and machines among nations.
-Therefore, there are direct linkages between globalization.
+Therefore, there are direct linkages between globalization and industrialization, as well as development of iron and steel sector with industrialization.
 Development of iron and steel sector generate industrialization.
 And industrialization facilitate economic growth and development.
 A country with economic development and industrialization would benefit more from globalization.